 Cilantro Lime Quinoa is a healthier version of your favorite Chipotle rice made with protein packed quinoa and full of flavor.
 Jump to Recipe keyboard_arrow_down

-Cilantro Lime Quinoa is my new favorite thing to make as a Mexican side dish or as the base for burrito bowls.
+Easy quinoa with the flavors or cilantro and lime is my new favorite thing to make as a Mexican side dish or as the base for burrito bowls.
 The lime and cilantro add so much flavor to the quinoa and will have you going back for more.
 Serve it with some Baked Chicken Fajitas or Grilled Chicken Tacos.

 When I first moved to Los Angeles, Chipotle was the new kid on the block and my old roommate and I were more than happy to make it a regular part of our routine.
 We would venture over after a particularly long school day, split a burrito and a bag of chips with their infamous guacamole, and sometimes have a beer depending on how hard the day had been.
 Being broke first year teachers, it felt like such an escape to sit outside and decompress from the day.
 Plus since it totaled up to around $10, it fit perfectly into our budgets.